Even though Minnesota may be more cautious about reopening business than some other states, Minnesotans may be ahead in studying how to reopen.

 Specifically, this distinctive "how-to" book details some relatively simple ideas that can improve the indoor environment: things like ventilation and humidity, lighting and noise control, and limited use of chemicals.
 Other experts address the importance of direct access to the outdoors, views, greenery, open space and color.

 Paul Scialla, founder and CEO of Delos, echoes those issues.
 “We know that buildings have a tremendous impact on our health and well-being, and the role of indoor spaces has now become more important than ever,” he notes.
 In contemplating the reopening of offices, he says it is “critical that we take an evidence-based approach to make our workspaces safer when we return."

 Almost everyone acknowledges that getting back to work is vital for the future of the economy.
 And others confirm that getting back to business is important for both the mental health and physical well-being of the workforce.
 For that reason, the workplace of the future may well look very different from the "normal" of the past.

-Some of the more innovative office trends in the Twin Cities feature flexible workspaces, roof decks, common areas and game rooms, lounges, running tracks, meditation spaces, workout rooms and nap spaces, in addition to the more standard amenities like kitchens and coffee bars.
+Some of the more innovative office trends in the Twin Cities feature flexible workspaces, roof decks, acoustic ceiling tiles, common areas and game rooms, lounges, running tracks, meditation spaces, workout rooms and nap spaces, in addition to the more standard amenities like kitchens and coffee bars.